Adreet21/Neural-Network/README.md

 Given some handwritten numbers, we will try to classify each number correctly.
 I used Neural Netowrks to solve this; additionally, I made three different Neural Network to see which one was more accurate.

 ## What is a Neural Network?
-- A Neural Network comprises neurons* (Nodes) layers and is typically made of three main layers: Input, Hidden, and Output layer.
+- A Neural Network consists neuron* (Nodes) layers and is typically made of three main layers: Input, Hidden, and Output layer.

 - Each neuron is its own Linear Regression Model.
 The weight and biases of the connections between the neurons determine how much influence each input has on the output.